liffiton/code2tex/README.md

 made.
 This provides a document with syntax highlighting and clear headings for each file that can be marked up and returned to the students.

-## Usage
+## Usage / Examples

-Its usage is fairly basic; simply run `code2tex.py` followed by any number of filenames.
+Run `code2tex.py` followed by any number of filenames.
 It will output the LaTeX document to standard out, which may be redirected to a file:

     ./code2tex.py file [file [file [...]]] > output.tex